uzresk/aws-auto-operations-using-lambda/ebs-copy-snapshot/README.md

-EBS Snapshot acquisition and generation management
+EBS Copy Snapshot acquisition and generation management
 ==================================================

-Get the EBSSnapshot, perform the generation management.
+Get the EBS Copy Snapshot, perform the generation management.
 To identify the target of volume to get a snapshot There are three ways.
-1. To specify the volume ID in json
+- 1. To specify the volume ID in json
-2. To specify multiple volume ID in json
+- 2. To specify multiple volume ID in json
-3. To specify the tag that has been granted to the EBS in json
+- 3. To specify the snapshot ID in json

 Usage
 -----

-To create a role that is set to LambdaFunction (LambdaEBSSnapshotRole)
+To create a role that is set to LambdaFunction (LambdaEBSCopySnapshotRole)

     {
         "Version": "2012-10-17",